SiobhanBaines/MS1-Portfolio/README.md

 ![image](https://github.com/SiobhanBaines/Siobhan-Baines-MS1-Portfolio/blob/ee7b78e153c3accb56c831fb2b8afbd895cb4522/assets/reference_documents/images_readme/test-results-images/project_modal_mobile.PNG)

 ### Performance Testing using Lighthouse
-To test using lighthouse, right click the mouse on the home page (index.html) and then look for the ‘>>’, select the arrows and Lighthouse will be at the bottom of the list.
-Select Lighthouse and click on the ‘Generate Report’.

 #### Home page 	index.html
 The first test I performed for the website was for the desktop version and gave these results.
 ![image](https://github.com/SiobhanBaines/Siobhan-Baines-MS1-Portfolio/blob/master/assets/reference_documents/lighthouse_testing/index_tests/index-desktop-before.PNG)